vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/3-llm-memory-processing.md

 ### 🔍 Hands-on Exercises

-1. Why context window is important?
+1. Let's see why context window is so important.
 Send a simple `I need a Spanish tortilla recipe.` message to the model.
 And observe the response.

 2. But maybe you want to be more sophisticated and ask the model with a bit more details: